-If you get a place at university, the tuition (=the teaching) is free, and some students also get (=receive) a grant (=money to pay for living expenses, e.g. food and accommodation) as well.
+If you get a place at university, the tuition (=the teaching) is not always free.
+Some students also get (=receive) a grant (=money to pay for living expenses, e.g. food and accommodation) as well.
 Students at university are called undergraduates while they are studying for their first degree.